mmaulwurff/typist.pk3/Readme.md

 Typist.pk3 is a gameplay mod that turns your game into a typing exercise.

-The following exercises (or challenges are available):
+The following Lessons are available:
 - 1000 basic English words;
 - 1000 most used Russian words;
 - Arithmetic;